 After a few days or weeks, a larger comm unit is brought to the nest site and connected to the sensor.
 This Comm unit is housed in sealed PVC pipe in a foundation of concrete.
 The comm unit enters a sleep mode if no sensor is plugged in.
 It powers up fully when a Smart Sensor is connected, and starts sending reports.

 Detailed reports are regularly uploaded to a server on the Internet.
 These text file reports are readable by humans and machines.
 Eventually, there will be a web based interface for controlling the parameters of the system and viewing data.
 If we are successful, an automated system will accurately predict hatching events and send alerts of pending hatching to wildlife managers, researchers and the general public.
-To...Read more »
+To make that possible, we need to analyze the data correlated with human observations at several nesting sites to...Read more »